mpnally/Terrifically-Simple-JSON/README.md

 The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_self` property to express constraint #1 explicitly.

-The 3 constraints seem to imply that the media type is "just JSON", rather than a new data format built on top of it, but the use of `_self` implies a new media type, however minimal.
+The 3 constraints seem to imply that the media type is "just JSON", but the use of `_self` implies a new media type, however minimal.
 Registration is pending for `application/vnd.terrifically-simple+json`.

 There is a slight generalization of the `_self` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.